SHI-Labs/Decoupled-Classification-Refinement/README.md

   * The code is tested on official MXNet version 1.1.0 installed using pip.
   * We trained our model based on the ImageNet pre-trained [ResNet-v1-101](https://github.com/KaimingHe/deep-residual-networks) using a [model converter](https://github.com/dmlc/mxnet/tree/430ea7bfbbda67d993996d81c7fd44d3a20ef846/tools/caffe_converter).
 The converted model produces slightly lower accuracy (Top-1 Error on ImageNet val: 24.0% v.s.
 23.6%).
+  * DCR-V1 model is trained with [MXNET model zoo](http://data.dmlc.ml/models/imagenet/).
   * This repository is based on [Deformable ConvNets](https://github.com/msracver/Deformable-ConvNets).
+  * This repository is for reference only, we suggest you use our DCR-V2 code in the master branch.

 ## License